spiral/docs/docs/en/component/storage.md

 This way of using the component is required only if it is installed separately, outside the framework.

 First you need to create a storage instance where all your buckets will be stored.
-After that, you can add and get arbitrary bucket from it by the desired name.
+After that, you can add and get an arbitrary bucket from it by the desired name.

 ```php
 $storage = new \Spiral\Storage\Storage();